The SCCH will be hosting two summer institutes for teachers in 2023!

 II.
 Advanced Topics: South Carolina and the Holocaust

 This course is open to all K-12 teachers and educational stakeholders.
-While it is not necessary to have taken the Foundations of Teaching the Holocaust or other related coursework before, it is helpful for participants to have a good grounding in the context of the Holocaust when choosing to take this course.
+It is highly recommended, but not required, that participants have already taken the Foundations of Teaching the Holocaust course or other related significant coursework in understanding the Holocaust offered by the SCCH or another qualified Holocaust education organization or higher ed institution.

 Every other year, the South Carolina Council on the Holocaust sponsors a trip to Eastern Europe so that educators and the general public can gain a deeper understanding of authentic sites of the Holocaust.
 The trip concentrates on sites in Poland, including the Memorial Museum at Auschwitz-Birkenau and the neighboring town from which the concentration camp got its name Oswiecim.
 Participants also visit important places of Jewish culture, such as Kazimierz, the former Jewish quarter of Krakow.
 Often, the trip adds an additional location to help show the scope of the Holocaust across the European continent.
 For example, in 2019, the trip included a weekend in Amsterdam with a special visit to the Anne Frank House.

-The trip is open to all SC educators.
-Additionally, there will be a special funding option: SC-certified educators with current contracts to teach in the state of South Carolina are eligible to apply for a scholarship to offset a portion of the costs of travel.
+To help offset the costs there will be a special funding option: SC-certified educators with current contracts to teach in the state of South Carolina are eligible to apply for a scholarship that would cover a significant portion of the costs of the trip.